ThreeSixtyGiving/standard/documentation/guidance/cf-guidance.md

 # Publishing guide for community foundations
 <div class="box box--teal">
     <h3 class="box__heading">Who is this guidance for?</h3>
     <p>This guide is relevant to any community foundation using the Digits2 grants management system on Salesforce.
-If your organisations doesn't use this system return to the main guidance to find out how to <a href="https://standard.threesixtygiving.org/en/new-docs-style/guidance/prepare-data/" target="_blank">prepare your data.</a></p></div>
+If your organisations doesn't use this system return to the main guidance to find out how to <a href="https://standard.threesixtygiving.org/en/new-docs-style/guidance/prepare-data/" target="_blank">prepare your data or click <a href="https://standard.threesixtygiving.org/en/new-docs-style/guidance/data-quality/" target="_blank>Next</a> button to reading about checking your data quality.</a></p></div>

 In collaboration with UKCF, 360Giving has supported the development of a tool for the Digits2 (D2) system which means that grant information can be extracted from your system ready-formatted to the 360Giving Data Standard.